ry0y4n/ai-agent-openai-web-app-with-audio/docs/USER_EXPERIENCE_GUIDE.md

 ```

 ### Normal State (No Filter)

 ```
 ┌────────────────────────────────────────────────────────────┐
 │ Fashion Store                                              │
-│ Browse our latest collection of premium fashion items     │ └────────────────────────────────────────────────────────────┘
+│ Browse our latest collection of premium items     │ └────────────────────────────────────────────────────────────┘

 [All products displayed in grid]